ismaelfaro/wasm-quantum-simulator/README.md

 # WebAssembly quantum-simulator
 Quantum Simulator in WebAssembly for Classical Developers 💻

-This is a very basic implementation of a Quantum Simulator in AssemblyScript to learn the basic component.
+This is a very basic implementation of a Quantum Simulator in 200 lines of AssemblyScript to learn the basic component.
 Allow to create your Quantum circuits with the basic Quantum Gates, and you can execute it using plain python

 more info about AssemblyScript: https://www.assemblyscript.org/introduction.html

 # Components
 - Quantum Circuit Class:
-    - Quantum Gates: x, rx, ry, rz, z, y, h, cx, m
+    - Quantum Gates: x, rx, ry, rz, z, y, h, cx
 - Quanrtum Simulator Class:
     - imput: Qcircuit
     - outputs: